Polyvinyl Record Co.: 2000–2009

-2010-Present
+2010–present

 Polyvinyl’s 2011 15th anniversary bash expanded on its previous anniversary show with a nine-band bill including Asobi Seksu, Braid, Deerhoof, Japandroids, Joan of Arc, Owen, Someone Still Loves You Boris Yeltsin, STRFKR, and Xiu Xiu.
 Polyvinyl moved into their 16th year with the release of Japandroids’ Celebration Rock.
 In 2014, Polyvinyl released another best-seller, Alvvays’ self-titled debut, and leading up to the label’s 20th anniversary, Polyvinyl expanded to a bigger location in Champaign in Spring 2015.
 After the label’s move, Beach Slang released their debut full-length that autumn.

 In 2016, the label celebrated its 20th anniversary.
 To commemorate the occasion, Polyvinyl released a compilation titled Polyvinyl Plays Polyvinyl, on which twenty Polyvinyl artists covered songs by their labelmates.
-With the help of Girl Skateboards and artist Jesse LeDoux, Polyvinyl also created a skateboard deck as a symbol of skate culture’s influence on Matt Lunsford’s musical discovery and the label’s early identity development.
+With the help of Girl Skateboards and artist Jesse LeDoux, Polyvinyl created a skateboard deck as a symbol of skate culture’s influence on Matt Lunsford’s musical discovery and the label’s early identity development.

-2017 brought the release of sophomore records from White Reaper and Alvvays, The World's Best American Band and Antisocialites, respectively, as well as Jay Som’s first proper record for Polyvinyl, Everybody Works.
+Sophomore records from White Reaper and Alvvays came out in 2017, The World's Best American Band and Antisocialites, respectively, as well as Jay Som’s first proper record for Polyvinyl, Everybody Works.
 All three albums closed out the year with spots on several year-end publication lists, including Pitchfork, NPR, Stereogum, and Paste.

-At the start of 2018, Polyvinyl committed to donate 10% of mailorder revenue one Friday per month to deserving causes, especially organizations that strive to make progress in music communities.
+At the beginning of 2018, Polyvinyl committed to donate 10% of mailorder revenue one Friday per month to deserving causes, especially organizations that strive to make progress in music communities.
 Donation recipients have included the Tegan and Sara Foundation, OurMusicMyBody, and Girls Rock!
 Champaign-Urbana.

 In February 2018, Polyvinyl announced a partnership with Brooklyn-based independent label Double Double Whammy.
-Double Double Whammy, which started in 2011 as a project to release the founders’ project, LVL UP, has a catalog that includes Mitski, Frankie Cosmos, Yowler, Ó, Hatchie, and Florist, among others.
+Double Double Whammy, which started in 2011 as a project to release the founders’ project, LVL UP, has a catalog which includes Mitski, Frankie Cosmos, Yowler, Ó, Hatchie, and Florist, among others.
 Through this partnership, Polyvinyl provides distribution, accounting, webstore fulfillment, and other shared services, while Double Double Whammy maintains creative autonomy.
+In May 2023, Polyvinyl announced that they would be purchasing Urbana's American Football house in collaboration with American Football, photographers Chris Strong and Atiba Jefferson, and Chicago's Open House Contemporary, with the goal of "preserving both the space and its unique legacy within the community that shaped its existence."

+In June 2021, they also partnered with Austin, Texas label Keeled Scales.
+Polyvinyl purchased a 25% stake in the smaller label and took on their fulfillment and shipping requirements, while leaving them with creative control.

+In May 2022, Polyvinyl partnered with San Francisco label Father/Daughter Records, and bought an equity stake in the company.
+As with Double Double Whammy, Father/Daughter retained control over all creative decisions with Polyvinyl now handling direct-to-customer fulfillment.